Ana Tijoux: Solo career

 In September 2012, Tijoux was featured in a campaign called "30 Songs / 30 Days" to support Half the Sky: Turning Oppression into Opportunity for Women Worldwide, a multi-platform media project inspired by Nicholas Kristof and Sheryl WuDunn's book.
 On 19 September 2011 MTV Iggy put her in the first position of his list "Best New Female Emcees Dominating Mics Everywhere".

 In 2014, Tijoux performed at the SXSW music festival, and based on her performance she was subsequently named "Best Rapper en Español" by Rolling Stone magazine.
 This year Tijoux also won her first Latin Grammy for Record of the Year for the song "Universos paralelos", a collaboration with Uruguayan musician Jorge Drexler.

-In 2020, Tijoux's feminist-themed song "No estamos solas" was chosen as theme song for La Jauría, the first Chilean Amazon Prime Video original series, which premiered on 10 July.
+In 2020, Tijoux's feminist-themed song "No estamos solas" was chosen as the theme song for La Jauría, the first Chilean Amazon Prime Video original series, which premiered on 10 July.
 In November 2020, Tijoux was included on the BBC's 100 Women 2020 list, highlighting her involvement "in campaigns against inequality and oppression in the world".

 Personal life

-Tijoux was born in Lille, and moved with her parents to Paris when she was 6 years old.
-She returned to Chile with her parents aged 14, and was given a scholarship to study at a private school for French immigrants located in Vitacura.
-After finishing school, she entered university to study design and began working as a part-time waitress.